-Not all sales growth is good – in fact, some of it is toxic to businesses and will cause business failure and loss to the bank.
+I can’t emphasis enough that not all sales growth is good.
+In fact, some of it is toxic to businesses and can cause business failure.

-The business offered a large price reduction through Groupon but was overrun when 8,500 people signed up for it.
+The business offered a large price reduction through Groupon but it was completely overrun when 8,500 people signed up for the deal.
 The business went from making 100 cupcakes a month to making 102,000 – overnight!

-Unfortunately, the large price reduction resulted in a loss of GBP2.50 per order but they also had to bring in 25 temporary workers at a cost of GBP12,500 to meet the demand.
+Unfortunately, the large price reduction resulted in a loss of GBP2.50 per order.
+On top of that the business also had to bring in 25 temporary workers at a cost of GBP12,500 to meet the demand.
 The extra costs involved wiped out the business’ entire year’s profits.

 The owner said “it’s without doubt the worst business decision I’ve made.
 It’s been an absolute nightmare”.

-So, watch out if your business customers plan sudden sales growth – it can easily lead to disaster.
+If your business customers tell you they plan sudden sales growth, watch out!
+It can easily lead to disaster.

 Subscribe now to receive a relevant, useful weekly business banking insight by email delivered right into your inbox.
 Plus, you’ll receive a free e-book “A Beginner’s Guide to Reading Financial Statements”.